ml4ai/tomcat/human_experiments/lab_software/video_capture/README.md

 ## LSL

-Each device creates its own LSL stream and pushes data to it.
-The LSL stream names are defined below:
+Each device creates its own LSL stream and pushes the image filenames to it.
+The LSL stream names are:

 - Webcam
 - Screen
-- Audio